-• The August 2012 contract with LJA (RVE) for \$309,870.00, defined their scope as a forensic assessment of the barge dock and the adjacent sloped seawall in order to pursue improvements identified in the 2012 CIP.
+The August 2012 contract with LJA (RVE) for \$309,870.00, defined their scope as a forensic assessment of the barge dock and the adjacent sloped seawall to pursue improvements identified in the 2012 CIP.
 The scope also included collaboration with the Barge Dock stakeholders to determine if the Barge Dock should continue to function as designed or if additional uses should be considered.
 The future CIP Funds identified at that time totaled \$8,350,000.
-The first phase of the assessment has been completed by LJA (RVE) and they requested to move forward with the Wave Load Analysis and Structural Stability Analysis.
-Because the Barge Dock usage will not change, the City decided to not pursue the Wave Load Analysis and Structural Analysis.
+The first phase of the assessment was completed by LJA (RVE) and they requested to move forward with the Wave Load Analysis and Structural Stability Analysis.
+However, because the Barge Dock usage will not change, the City decided to not pursue the Wave Load Analysis and Structural Analysis.

-- The improvements originally were planned to include raising the elevation of the barge dock by 2', constructing a relief platform to prevent the new fill from surcharging the existing bulkhead, developing a stepped terrace area to reduce wave run-up onto the adjacent roadways during storms, and developing additional parking and other amenities. - As of 2015, it was recommended that the deficiencies be corrected and the major alterations be deferred to allow for more critical flood protection upgrades. - August of 2015, Engineering Services initiated discussions with the engineering consultant, and developed a scope of work for repairs to address deficiencies identified during the condition assessment.
-Any further betterments to the barge dock are being put on hold until requirements can be better defined. - The City received a final condition assessment report from the consultant.
-A proposal was also received, and approved, from the consultant and negotiations were finalized for the design phase services to make repairs to the barge dock (2016). - The preliminary submittal and OPCC (Opinion of Probable Construction Cost) was received in September of 2016.
+- The improvements originally were planned to include raising the elevation of the barge dock by 2', constructing a relief platform to prevent the new fill from surcharging the existing bulkhead, developing a stepped terrace area to reduce wave run-up onto the adjacent roadways during storms, and developing additional parking and other amenities. - As of 2015, it was recommended that the deficiencies be corrected and the major alterations be deferred to allow for more critical flood protection upgrades. - August of 2015, Engineering Services initiated discussions with LJA (RVE), and developed a scope of work for repairs to address deficiencies identified during the condition assessment.
+Any further betterments to the barge dock are being put on hold until requirements can be better defined. - The City received a final condition assessment report from the LJA (RVE).
+A proposal was also received and approved, and negotiations were finalized for the design phase services to make repairs to the barge dock (2016). - The preliminary submittal and OPCC (Opinion of Probable Construction Cost) was received in September of 2016.
 A review meeting was held in October 2016.

-- Consultant has prepared 100% drawings and construction documents (December 2016) and were distributed for City review (January 2017). - American Disability Act (ADA)/ Texas Department of Licensing and Regulation (TDLR) scope of work was thought to be added to the design requirements for accessibility (February 2017). - An amendment to the AE contract for TDLR scope of work was expected in March 2017; however, the City opted not to amend the AE contract.
-The design will be completed under the current contract. - Final Plans and Bid Preparation is expected for May 2017.
+- LJA (RVE) prepared 100% drawings and construction documents (December 2016), which were distributed for City review (January 2017). - American Disability Act (ADA)/ Texas Department of Licensing and Regulation (TDLR) scope of work was added to the design requirements for accessibility (February 2017).
+An amendment to the AE contract for TDLR scope of work was expected in March 2017; however, the City opted not to amend the AE contract.
+The design will be completed under the current contract. - Final (and sealed) plans were received on May 30th, 2017 and ATA (Authorization to Advertise) was issued on June 5th.
+Pre-Bid Meeting scheduled for 06/27/17 and Bid Opening 07/05/17.